ChronusZ/chronusz.github.io/_posts/2017-07-20-parliamentary-consensus-ii.md

 ## Amending the Ballot

 We now describe the ballot amendment protocol, which allows nodes to join or be removed from the ballot.
 In the name of decentralization, it helps if the ballot is as large as possible.
 However, including too many faulty nodes on the ballot can make termination take longer at no benefit to decentralization, since termination time grows logarithmically with the number of candidates and faulty nodes will never be chosen for the council.
 Thus, allowing a dynamic council is necessary for optimal long-term operations.

-However, differences in ballots can be extremely dangerous for fork safety; because concerns *what* information nodes are directly aware of, the usual safety conditions relying on "eventually all honest nodes will agree" is insufficient, since then there still could be points in time in which nodes are critically in disagreement about the state of the system.
-Thus amending the ballot needs to be a very careful procedure.
-If there is any chance of failure, it should always be prefered to keep the ballot the same instead of changing it.
+Since it is very dangerous for fork-safety if a node

 The most important factor to being a candidate is being able to successfully do reliable broadcast.
 Thus this protocol effectively just checks if the applicant is able to do and at least somewhat regularly doing reliable broadcast, and then checks to make sure that every other node they care about not forking with has also already seen that the applicant can do reliable broadcast.